Figure 1. Hillshade model of Požega valley (Croatia).

 Figure 5.
 Terrain shading module for hillshade analysis.
 Note two settings for angular exaggeration.

-Such bidirectional angular exaggeration is very useful for the detection and visualisation of faint terrain features that become visible only when illuminated form a specific angle.
+Such bi-directional angular exaggeration is very useful for the detection and visualisation of faint terrain features that become visible only when illuminated form a specific angle.
 Lateral exaggeration in particular will accentuate slopes that are often poorly rendered with standard lambertian hillshade.
-This may prevent the appearance of highly illuminated slopes that seem washed out when directly illuminated - a frequent, undesired effect (see the comparison of images below).
+At the same time this approach may prevent the appearance of washed out, highly illuminated slopes - a frequent, undesired effect (see the comparison of images below).

 Figure 6.
-Comparison of standard hillshade model with the one with lateral angle exaggeration (factor: 3.0).
+Comparison of standard hillshade model with the one with lateral angle exaggeration (factor: 3.0, very strong).